Curious about living on the Silver Coast of Portugal? Take a look at where to live, how much it costs, and get some top expat tips.

 Safety on the Silver Coast

-As you can tell by the article so far, the Silver Coast of Portugal is known for its peaceful lifestyle.
+As you can tell from the article so far, the Silver Coast of Portugal is known for its peaceful lifestyle.
 It’s a great place to raise a family, with lots of contact with nature and everything you might need for day-to-day life.

 Coimbra itself has one of the lowest crime rates in the country and is the third-best city to live in Portugal.